As an Amazon Associate I earn from qualifying purchases. Thank you! Read my disclosure for more info.

 When choosing a non-dairy milk for your ice cream base, opt for the full-fat version.
 Your best options are going to be coconut milk, cashew milk, or soy milk.
 These dairy alternatives have a higher fat content than milk like almond, which has a high water content.

 Non-dairy milk with too much water will make your ice cream crystallize, which is cool to witness, but not necessarily delicious when it comes to making ice cream.
 The creamiest non-dairy ice creams are made by beginning the churning process with an ice cream maker bowl that has been left in the freezer overnight.

 Pour some chocolate on that ice cream.
 Here are my picks for double boilers for chocolate.

-What features should I be looking for to make the best non-dairy ice cream?
+What features should I be looking for to make the best vegan ice cream?

 First things first.
 If you don’t want to be tied to your ice cream making task, invest in a model that is automatic.
 An electrically powered ice cream maker that will churn on its own and shut off when it’s done is what you should be looking for.

 Check out the Cuisinart ICE-30BC Pure Indulgence 2-Quart Automatic Frozen Yogurt, Sorbet, and Ice Cream Maker